hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 The SSO dashboard shows recent failures using stable stage and error codes.
 Check these common causes:

 * **Configuration cannot be saved:** confirm that the issuer is an exact HTTPS URL and that its discovery and key endpoints are publicly reachable over HTTPS.
-* **Okta rejects the callback:** compare the Okta sign-in redirect URI with the **Redirect URI** shown by Hexpm, including the scheme, host, path, and port.
+* **The provider rejects the callback:** compare the redirect URI registered in the provider with the **Redirect URI** shown by Hexpm, including the scheme, host, path, and port.
+* **Saving an Entra configuration reports an issuer mismatch:** the issuer is `common`, `organizations`, or another tenant-independent endpoint.
+Use `https://login.microsoftonline.com/{tenant-id}/v2.0`.
-* **The user cannot open the Okta application:** confirm that the user or one of their groups is assigned to the application.
+* **The user cannot open the application:** confirm that the user or one of their groups is assigned to the application.
 * **The connection test fails:** restart it from the same browser while signed in as the Hexpm administrator who saved the configuration and initiated the test.
 If that administrator is unavailable, disable SSO if it is enabled, have a current administrator save the existing configuration again, then test and re-enable it.
 Leaving the client secret blank while re-saving keeps the current secret.
 * **Account linking says the account is not a member:** add the existing Hexpm account to the organization, then restart from the organization login URL.
 * **A linked identity conflicts:** unlink the existing organization link before attempting to connect the same provider identity or Hexpm account again.